nikolaus77/rocker/README.md

 **Object properties**

-Object properties are stored in the info filed and can be displayed by print function.
+Object properties are stored in the info field and can be displayed by print function.

 ``` r